 Learners will have the opportunity to develop two musical disciplines through engagement in practical tasks, while documenting their progress and planning for further improvement.

-Assessment: internally assessed assignments - Weighting: 30%
+Assessment: internally assessed assignments -Weighting: 30%

-Component 3: Responding to a Commercial Music Brief
+Component 3: Responding to a Commercial Music Brief - Assessment: externally assessed task -Weighting: 40%

-Learners will be given the opportunity to develop and present music in response to a given commercial mu-sic brief.
+Learners will be given the opportunity to develop and present music in response to a given commercial music brief.